Mission & Vision

 Art21 serves educators and their students by providing free materials and programs devoted to the exploration of contemporary art and artists, including a widely distributed series of Educators’ and Screening Guides.
 In the months following the broadcast of each new season of Art in the Twenty-First Century, Art21 encourages a wide variety of partners—schools, universities, libraries, museums, non-profit organizations, galleries, arts and cultural spaces, community centers, and more—to join the Art21 Screening Society by hosting public screenings of Art in the Twenty-First Century.

-Art21 also presents a wide range of writing on contemporary art.
-Drawing connections between Art21-featured artists and the larger context in which they thrive, Art21’s digital editorial space chronicles this landscape, post-by-post—posing broader, meditative questions about the place of art in our world.
+Art21 presents a wide range of writing on contemporary art.
+Drawing connections between Art21-featured artists and the larger context in which they thrive, Art21’s READ section chronicles this landscape, post-by-post—posing broader, meditative questions about the place of art in our world.

-Published in 2018 on the occasion of Art21’s 21st anniversary, a new compendium of artist interviews, Being An Artist, captures the engaging and seminal conversations that have taken place over the organization’s history, serving as an essential primer on a generation of contemporary artists for those interested in the artistic process as a tool for curriculum building.
+Being An Artist (published 2018) captures the engaging and seminal conversations that have taken place over the organization’s history, serving as an essential primer on a generation of contemporary artists for those interested in the artistic process as a tool for curriculum building.

 Art21 maintains a constant presence across social media platforms, providing opportunities for direct engagement with Art21 staff, featured artists, and projects, and offering extended perspectives on Art21 activities and resources.
 The Art21 social media presence—overseen by the organization’s digital media department—includes platforms such as Facebook, Twitter, and Instagram.